AmyangXYZ/sgo/README.md

-# SweetyGo
+# SGo

-SweetyGo is a simple, light and fast Web framework written in Go.
+SGo is a simple, light and fast Web framework written in Go.

 The source is easy to learn, then you can make your own Go Web Framework!